parassindhwal/event-management/README.md

 - *Registration and login*: Secure user authentication with bcrypt for password hashing and JWT for token-based authentication.

-- *Space news*: API used here will give the lastest news regarding the space.
+- *Event registration*: API used here will give you information about events and let you register.

-- *RESTful API*: Endpoints for user registration, login, preference management, and personalized news retrieval.
-*Robust error handling*: Catches and gracefully handles invalid requests, authentication errors, and authorization errors.

 - *JOI*: Streamlined input validation, reducing errors and improving data integrity.

-- *Modular Code*: Organized project structure for easy collaboration and future enhancements.
-MongoDB and mongoose: Efficient data storage and retrieval for user preferences. dotenv and .env: Securely storing environment variables, improving configuration management.
+- *Modular Code*: Organized project structure for easy collaboration and future enhancements. dotenv and .env: Securely storing environment variables, improving configuration management.
-Testing and Evaluation:

-The API is thoroughly tested using Postman or Curl to ensure functionality, correctness, and resilience.
+- *Testing and Evaluation*: The API is thoroughly tested using Postman or Curl to ensure functionality, correctness, and resilience.
 User feedback and performance analysis are used for continuous improvement.

 ### Prerequistes: